davidlekve/loki/docs/sources/setup/install/tanka.md

 ## Prerequisites

+Tanka works only with following storage backends:
+- s3
+- gcs

-Install the latest version of Tanka (version v0.31.0 or a more recent version) for the `tk env` commands.
+Install the latest versiLoki is the logging engine. on of Tanka (version v0.31.0 or a more recent version) for the `tk env` commands.
 Prebuilt binaries for Tanka can be found at the [Tanka releases URL](https://github.com/grafana/tanka/releases).